About Keyword Planner

 You can use Keyword Planner to help you get historical statistics such as search volume data for new keyword ideas, or to get forecasts on keyword ideas so you can plan your budget.
 This section explains each of the options available in Keyword Planner.Search for new keywords using a phrase, website or category

 This can help you find keywords for a new campaign or expand the keyword list for an existing campaign.
 If you're trying to expand an existing campaign, for example, you might use Keyword Planner to find more specific keywords that don't have a high search volume (which we like to call "long-tail" keywords), but might be more likely to lead to a conversion.

-Next, you'll "shop" from the list of keyword and ad group ideas and add the keywords you like to a draft "shopping cart" plan - the same way you might shop for shoes on an e-commerce site!
+Next, you'll "shop" from the list of keyword and ad group ideas and add the keywords that you like to a draft "shopping basket" plan – the same way that you might shop for shoes on an e-commerce site!